Introduction

 Examples include:

-· Touchless thermometers and BP monitors for hygienic monitoring.
+• Touchless thermometers and BP monitors

-· Smart home integration with healthcare devices (e.g., Amazon Alexa or Google Assistant-enabled devices).
+• Smart home integration with healthcare devices

 Benefits:

-· Enhances accessibility for seniors and visually impaired patients.
+• Improved accessibility for visually impaired users

 7. 3D-Printed Medical Devices

-· Custom prosthetics and orthopedic supports.
+• Custom prosthetics and orthopedic supports

-· Personalized hearing aids and dental devices.
+• Personalized hearing aids and dental devices

 Benefits: